byemc/nowPlaying/README.md

 ## Requirements

+This is just what this program was tested with, might work with older versions.

-- Windows 10 or newer
+- Windows 11 or newer
+- dotNet 6.0 or later